kenxzhao/kenxzhao.github.io/_pages/research.md

 ### (9) Submesoscale Eddies beneath Antarctic sea ice

 I am co-supervising Jennifer Kosty, who is an undergraduate researcher at UCLA.
 Jennifer is using seal and Argo data to find and analyze submesoscale eddies below sea ice around Antarctica.

-### (8) Roles of Geometry and Standing Eddies in Mediating Fjord-Shelf Exchange

-Many of the idealized theories in projects (1),(2), and (4) above provide insight on fjord dynamics in cases with more realistic fjord geometries.
-However, there are additional features and nuances in fjord dynamics due to bathymetric complexity that are important for fjord dynamics and glacial melt rates.

 ### (7) Energy Balance in the Shallow Water Equations